StylishYan/BloxFlip-Modded/README.md

 Some local social/game functionality may be available through the chat.

-For example, virtual FlipCoins can be transferred or distributed using supported local commands.
+For example, virtual FlipCoins can be transferred or distributed using supported local commands:
+- .tip user amount
+- .rain amount

 All such transactions only modify the local virtual state and have no real-world value.